-Cristiano Ronaldo sets European scoring record, Marcelo sends Real Madrid back into La Liga lead
+Cristiano Ronaldo sets European scoring record, Real Madrid wins to remain La Liga favorite

 Ronaldo’s goal gave Real a 1-0 lead, and looked to send Madrid on its way to a comfortable afternoon at the Santiago Bernabeu.
 In the end, it would be anything but.

-Ronaldo missed a second-half penalty that would have put the league-leaders in control.
+Ronaldo missed a second-half penalty that would have put Madrid in control.
 Instead, Valencia nearly made them pay.
-Dani Parejo leveled the matched at 1-1 in the 82nd minute with a stunning free kick.
+Dani Parejo leveled the match at 1-1 in the 82nd minute with a stunning free kick.
 But in the end, on Cristiano’s day, it was Marcelo who took on the role of hero:

 GOOOOOOOOOOAL!